ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/scouting-heritage/index.md

 {{#requirements}}
 1. Discuss with your counselor the life and times of Lord Baden-Powell of Gilwell.
 Explain why he felt a program like Scouting would be good for the young men of his day.
 Include in your discussion how Scouting was introduced in the United States, and the origins of Boy Scouting and Cub Scouting under Baden-Powell.
+{{#note type="inPerson" type2="online"}}Scouts should make notes to assist them and be prepared for discussion during the class.
+Scouts will not automatically be signed off on this requirement just for attending as the requirement states that they must discuss and explain a number of items and will be required to actively and accurately partake in a group and/or individual discussion to obtain credit for this requirement.{{/note}}
 2. Do the following:
     (a) Give a short biographical summary of any TWO of the following, and tell of their roles in how Scouting developed and grew in the United States.
         (1) Daniel Carter Beard